-This week, we kick off a series of three postings that will examine what happens in the head and heart of a candidate during the first three months in the new job.
-I have written on the “7 phases of the job life cycle” on this blog.
-Let’s have a closer look at the mental roller coaster people undergo during their integration period.
+This month, we kick off a series of three postings that will examine what happens in the head, heart and soul of a candidate during the first three months in the new job.
+This pretty much compliments my posting “The 7 Phases Of The Job Life Cycle” on Forbes a while ago.
+Yet while that was theory, we talk about practice today and will have a close look at the mental roller coaster a candidate like you or me undergoes during his integration period.

-Victor, who has written on his blog before whilst he was still in the job search, will answer 5 questions.
-The exactly same set of questions will be back in 4 and 8 weeks for the 60 and 90 day interview which will allow us to compare what has changed.
+Victor (see his mini bio here below) will answer today 5 questions.
+The exact same set of questions will be back in 4 and 8 weeks for the 60 and 90 day interview which will allow us to compare what has changed.

 Here we go.
 I promise a thrilling journey with ups and downs through the integration period, starting with the first month in the new job:

-Victor: “I arrived with a view that I would take the situation with a lot of rational, with a clear / nearly scientific way to tackle issues and create a plan.
+Question 1: “You have started your new job 4 weeks ago.
+Which mindset did you arrive with and how has it changed since the beginning?
+What is your first feedback and which emotional evolution did you undergo?”
+Victor’s answer: “I arrived with a view that I would take the situation with a lot of rational, with a clear, almost scientific way to tackle issues and create a plan.
 Also figured I would have to quickly create trust with 2 of my direct reports, who would be key to my success.”

 About the interviewee:

-Victor is a 36-year-old Marketing and Sales executive in the Financial Services industry in France.
-A French national, Victor has also worked as EMEA Marketing Manager for a US-based software vendor and prior to this as a Management Consultant with a Top 5 Audit and Consulting firm in London.
+Victor is a Marketing and Sales executive in the Financial Services industry in France.
+In the past, he has worked as EMEA Marketing Manager for a US-based software vendor and prior to this as a Management Consultant with a Top 5 Audit and Consulting firm in London.
 He has worked in multiple geographies including the UK, the US and France.
 Victor holds an MBA from INSEAD.